Pupil Premium Strategy

 - The Inclusion and Safeguarding Manager tracks attendance and provides support in this area.

-- Provision of a breakfast club.
+- Provision of a breakfast club and sensory circuits.

 - Provision of a designated adult for each child to support social skills and learning.

 - Support home learning by providing a weekly homework club to support children.